-While RPGC is always open to reasoned and respectful discussion of issues, out and out prejudice or invective-- for example, on the basis of race, gender, sexual orientation, or religion-- is forbidden and will result in a warning in the first instance, with continued violations resulting in more severe action.
+While RPC is always open to reasoned and respectful discussion of issues, out and out prejudice or invective-- for example, on the basis of race, gender, sexual orientation, or religion-- is forbidden and will result in a warning in the first instance, with continued violations resulting in more severe action.

-If you are caught partaking in cyberbullying on The RPG Collective, you will be immediately banned without warning or communication.
+If you are caught partaking in cyberbullying on The RP Collective, you will be immediately banned without warning or communication.
 Depending on the severity of the cyberbullying, your details may be passed on to the authorities in your area. #

 Common Role Play Rules